Please change your location to view this page.

 This page contains content that does not match your current location

-Scroll down for answers to the following questions on managing permanent and casual employees and volunteers during a crisis:
+Answers to your questions on managing permanent and casual employees and volunteers during a crisis:

 - Can we ask employees to work from home?

-- How do I make sure we’re meeting our work, health and safety (WHS) requirements when my employees are working from home (WFH)?
+- How do I make sure we’re meeting our work, health and safety requirements when my employees are working from home?

 - Some of our employees now need to care for children at home.
 Are we obliged to make reasonable adjustments to their work?